Matheus1714/animations-only-css/README.md

 ![animations](.github/animation.gif)

-This is a project based on the YouTube [Online Tutorial](https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog) channel for learning animation using CSS.
-The goals with this repository is just learn about animations with the channel.
+This is a project based on the YouTube Channel [Online Tutorial](https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog) for learning about animations using only CSS.
+The goals with this repository is just learn about animations with this channel.

 ## Technologies 📡